 The test measures the total amount of protein in the blood.
+It includes the albumin/globulin quotient.

 Proteins play an important role in the proper functioning of the body.
 The "total protein" test includes two major groups of proteins: albumin and globulins.